alexanderelenin/redberrychess/README.md

 THE MAIN DISADVATAGE : on the CHess Experience page you might see that there is 1 validation for 2 inputs (level and character) This input is shared because I really had no time to change it because I needed to deal with Local Storage Things.

+I have really really worked very hard to reach this result

+I've spent 2 days on form validations and dynamic rendering.

+Then you can also find very strange function in HOME JS which has helped me to get rid of Error with circuiting data whily Stringifying OBject.

+I really hope to fulfill your requirements.

 THanks in advance <3